 Home to the beautiful Alhambra and close to the Sierra Nevada mountains and the Mediterranean Sea, Granada provides a small town, yet cosmopolitan atmosphere.
-The Granada program is a Willamette University program, designed to support the Independent Liberal Arts Colleges Abroad (ILACA) Consortium: Gonzaga University, Lewis & Clark College, Pacific Lutheran University, the University of Portland, the University of Puget Sound and Willamette University.
+The Granada program is a Willamette University program, designed to support the Independent Liberal Arts Colleges Abroad (ILACA) Consortium: Gonzaga University, Lewis & Clark College, Pacific Lutheran University, the University of Portland, the University of Puget Sound, University of Redlands and Willamette University.
 A professor from one of the ILACA schools will teach a course during the spring semester.
-Excursions are planned by the onsite director and include local tours in Granada, traveling to Madrid, Toledo, Segovia and others.
+Excursions are planned by the onsite director and include local tours in Granada, traveling to Madrid, Toledo, Segovia, Córdoba, Sevilla and others.
 See the Granada ILACA website for more information.
+Minimum GPA required by host program: Based on WU approval.

 Courses are taken at the University of Granada’s modern language center: El Centro de Lenguas Modernas (CLM).
 Through its modern facilities and experienced professors the CLM provides Spanish language courses for visiting students from around the world.
 Each semester begins with a comprehensive orientation program followed by a month long intensive Spanish language course (Intensivo).
 After the Intensivo students will choose from a variety of topics courses depending on language ability.
 See the Granada ILACA website for more information.
 The language prerequisite for this program is Spanish 232 or equivalent - students must take a Spanish language course the semester prior to studying abroad.